fiatconnect/specification/fiatconnect-api.md

 A CICO provider must provide functionality for a client to store fiat accout details with them; these details must be sufficient in order for the provider to initiate a deposit/withdrawal on the user's behalf.
 Providers must also allow clients to retrieve and delete stored accounts.
-Providers may not allow users to submit fiat account details before undergoing KYC verification for the current region.
+Providers may not allow users to submit fiat account details before undergoing KYC verification for the current region, if KYC verification is required.
 Since providers may have restrictions on what fiat account types are allowed for transfers in a particular region, providers must also provide a means for clients to know what these account types are.